quentincloudsnow/automationcenter/AutomationCenter.md

     ![Relative](images/2022-11-02_13-10-58.png)

-    Typically a Process Owner that have identified a need for automation will go here to submit an Automation Request.
+    Typically a Process Owner that has identified a need for automation will go here to submit an Automation Request.
 In our scenario, it could be the Process Owner who owns the 'Setup Direct Deposit' Process.
 By submitting a request the Process Owner can share detail about the process and the need for automation.
 The Automation COE would then review the request, vet it, and priorities that request.

 1. The **Submit an Automation Request** form should look as shown in the picture below.
 Note that this is an out of the box form that comes with Automation Center.

     ![Relative](images/2022-11-02_13-21-03.png)

-1. Fill out the form with those information (We are just showing how to submit the request, it does not matter what you type on that form for the exercice).
+1. Fill out the form with those information (We are just showing how to submit the request, it does not matter what you type on that form for the exercise).
 This form is used to gather as much information we can about the process so the Automation team can them estimate effort and/or prioritize the automation tasks accordingly.

     | Field| Value |